 Sixth, remember that the Federal Fair Credit Reporting Act states that a credit reporting agency must “re-investigate,” a disputed item.
 So if you dispute an item on the credit report and the credit reporting agency or the creditor instead verifies the incorrect information, you can still dispute it again.
 You can dispute it over and over again.
 You can also threaten the creditor directly with the proper kinds of law suits in order to express your legitimate concerns that they aren’t taking you seriously.

 Seventh, the specific language of a letter to dispute an item on your credit reports, or to threaten a creditor with a lawsuit can be found in The Attorney’s Guide to Credit Repair.
 Download it now and get started right away.
-You can repair your credit yourself, with the Guide in hand, it’s easy, affordable and guaranteed by the author, Attorney Shapiro.
+You can repair your credit yourself, with this Guide in your hands, it’s easy, affordable and guaranteed by the author, Attorney Shapiro.